 Someone told me it’s a good place to meditate.
 There are teachers from all over the world from different schools.
 They have accommodation for foreigners. it’s 1$ a day.

 The best way to start is to start.
 Don’t make it over complicated.
 I wish you the best.
 Usually people waste time and give up by trying meditation alone so try a free meditation center then try another one and keep learning.
 Find what is right for you.
-I think finding peace in the sensations of the breath and enjoying them is key as Ajahn Brahm teaches.
-I think Goenka is good for beginners but it’s better to continue with Ajahn Brahm.
+I think finding peace in the sensations of the breath and enjoying them is key.
+I think Goenka is good for beginners but it’s better to continue in Ajahn Chah Monasteries.
+It’s not really religious.
 I think I wasted time being stuck on Goenka meditation.
 Don’t close yourself up to only one custom or technique.
 Let go, Let come.

 here is a great documentary about Vipassana meditation: